I started to make a list of all the monuments in Rome and realized I'd have to cut it off at some point!

 It might not be evident at first glance, but this giant edifice began as a monument during the Roman Empire.

-It was originally the mausoleum of Roman Emperor Hadrian, constructed in 130 CE on the banks of the River Tiber.
+It was originally the mausoleum of Roman Emperor Hadrian, constructed around 130 CE on the banks of the River Tiber.

-In the middle ages it later became a fortress, a papal party palace, a prison, and the site of gruesome executions.
+In the Middle Ages it became a fortress, then later a papal party palace, a prison, and the site of gruesome executions.

 This mausoleum was built for Rome's first emperor, Octavian Augustus.